The Pen Of My Dreamsicles

 The morning my mom cheerfully asked me to switch out an old toilet seat, I packed my car.
 The plan: go camping alone for at least three days.
 Visions of serene introspection by an open fire, silence, and whiskey swirled through my mind.
 I packed some flower, my new DomPen (a disposable vape I was to review), no food, not enough wood, and my tiny Shih Tzu named Trina.
 We hit the road, heading to a campground on the beach on the central coast of California, somewhere between Ventura and Santa Barbara.

-As a weed writer, I’ve watched disposable pens explode into the diarrhea, gaining increasing popularity as legality changes the market from an opaque drug subculture to a streamlined medicinal space geared towards new users.
+As a weed writer, I’ve watched disposable pens explode in popularity, increasing steadily as legality changes the market from an opaque drug subculture to a streamlined medicinal space geared towards new users.
 While cartridges will always have their place, disposables are the future, preferred by many for their simplicity and convenience.
 The charger, cartridge, and battery set up seem almost archaic at this point.
 Instead of carrying around a fanny pack of vape accessories, you just have the pen.
 They can’t die and are perfect for travel.
 While I hold reservations about the amount of poopoo kaka they produce, cartridges aren’t biodegradable either, so you’re going to lose one way or another.

 Arriving at the beach campground was disheartening.
 When I used to teach surfing at this spot as a teen, it would be largely empty most of the time.
 This time, however, there were people everywhere.
 I managed to get a good spot on the water, with only the unoccupied side of an RV facing me.
 I set up the tiny tent I’d bought from Walmart, my cooler, and a little blanket I tie-dyed.
 Suddenly bored, I began hitting the DomPen.